-This part of the Pacific Ocean is a popular place to go surfing in Washington, so you may see some surfers putting on a show while you’re there.
+This part of the Pacific Ocean is a popular place to surf in Washington, so you may see some surfers putting on a show while there.

 Enjoy Views of Canada

 You’ll be so high up when hiking at places like Hurricane Ridge that you’ll be able to see Canada!
-It’s close enough that my cell phone provider actually switched to ROGERS (a Canadian company) and I had to turn my data roaming off while I was hiking.
+It’s close enough that my cell phone provider switched to ROGERS (a Canadian company), and I had to turn my data roaming off while hiking.

 Many people don’t realize just how close the southern part of Vancouver Island and the north part of the Olympic Peninsula are (only about 25 miles).
 It’s fun to look over at Canada and take a few pictures before heading back down the hill.

-If you do decide to extend your 1 day in Olympic National Park, you can take the Black Ball ferry from nearby Port Angeles to visit Canada (just make sure to have your passport on you!).
-The ride only takes about an hour and then you’ll be in the heart of Victoria, British Columbia.
+If you decide to extend your Olympic National Park 1 day itinerary, you can take the Black Ball ferry from nearby Port Angeles to visit Canada (just make sure to have your passport on you!).
+The ride only takes about an hour, and then you’ll be in the heart of Victoria, British Columbia.